Frequently Asked Questions about Graduate Co-op

-Most graduate co-op positions are within the Philadelphia/Delaware Valley area, but there are opportunities nationally and internationally.
+Most graduate co-op positions are within the Philadelphia/Delaware Valley area, but there are opportunities nationally and internationally and some are remote.

 How do I find a job?

 How is the program structured?
 What is the job search process timeline?

-Students enrolled in the Graduate Co-op program by the end of the course add/drop period of the fall term will have a summer/fall co-op, which means they will be on co-op during the summer and fall quarters.
+Students enrolled in the graduate co-op program by the end of the course add/drop period of the fall quarter will have a summer/fall co-op, which means they will be on co-op during the summer and fall quarters.
 View the academic calendar for information about term start and end dates.

-During the fall term of the first year, students will be registered in the COOP 500 course, which will cover résumé development, job search planning and professionalism behaviors.
+During the fall quarter of the first year, students will be registered in the COOP 500 course, which will cover résumé development, job search planning, and on-the-job professionalism.
 At the start of the winter term, students will meet with their co-op advisor for an introduction to the job search database and résumé review.
 Meetings will occur within the first three weeks and students will then gain access to the job search database to review and apply for available positions.
 Employers will select candidates from the database to interview.
-Simultaneously, students are encouraged to conduct a job search beyond the database for opportunities.
+Simultaneously, students are encouraged to conduct an independent job search beyond the database for opportunities.